Khujand

 Kairakkum reservoir is about 20 km drive east from Khujand and is called often the “Sea of Tajikistan” by the locals.
 It is the largest reservoir in the Ferghana valley and has many Soviet type sanatoriums or resorts on all sides of it.
 Some of the places have stayed in the Soviet era but others have been recently upgraded and renovated to fulfill the needs of today and are also suited for foreign tourists.

-The lake is a good place for a day trip and to cool down in the water if you are in the region during the hottest summer period.
+The lake is a good place for a day trip from Khujand if you are in the region during the hottest summer period.
+The water on the other hand is not very clean so we do not recommend swimming in the Kairakkum reservoir.

-You can reach Khujand from Dushanbe by wheels with shared taxis within 5 hours and the road is quite spectacular with high passes, long dark tunnels and huge elevation differences and views with different colored mountains and small villages in the valleys and plateaus.
+You can reach Khujand from Dushanbe by wheels with shared taxis within 5 hours from Dushanbe.
+The road is quite spectacular with high passes, long dark tunnels and huge elevation differences and views with different colored mountains and small villages in the valleys and plateaus.
 Marshrutkas can take you to Isfana and Istravashan several times a day from Khujand.
+Penjikent and Samarkand can also be reached by public transportation on wheels making Khujand a great base to explore Fergana valley and Northern Tajikistan

-Khujand can be reached by roads from many directions from the neighboring countries:
+Khujand can be reached by roads from many directions also from the neighboring countries:

 1. There is a border crossing point to Uzbekistan about 1-hour drive northwest called Oybek, open 24/7 and is the easiest way to reach Tashkent which is actually only 100 km away.

-2. Khujand can also be reached from east of Uzbekistan Ferghana valley through the Konibodom – Beshariq border from cities like Kokand, Fergana, Namangan, Andijan, and Osh from Kyrgyzstan.
+2. Khujand can also be reached from east, from Uzbek Ferghana valley, through the Konibodom – Beshariq border from cities like Kokand, Fergana, Namangan, Andijan, and Osh from Kyrgyzstan.

-3. A border south to Kyrgyzstan towards Isfana (not Isfara) is called the Kulundu – Ovchi border and can be also passed by foreigners.
-There are other border control points but they are only bilateral for the citizens of the two neighboring countries.
+3. A border south to Kyrgyzstan towards Isfana is called the Kulundu – Ovchi border and can be also passed by tourists.
+There are also other border control points but they are only bilateral for the citizens of the two neighboring countries.

-Note: Currently the Tajikistan – Kyrgyzstan border is closed due to the political relationship between the two countries).
+Note: The Tajikistan – Kyrgyzstan border is currently closed due to the political relationship between the two countries.

-There are two daily flights from Dushanbe to Khujand and it’s airport is also well connected to many Russian cities like Moscow and St. Petersburg as there are many people working in Russia from this area of Tajikistan as well.
+There are flights from Dushanbe to Khujand few times a week and it’s airport is also well connected to many Russian cities like Moscow and St. Petersburg as there are many people working in Russia from this area of Tajikistan as well.

-Khujand can also be reached by train via Uzbekistan from Samarkand and all the way from Moscow but the trains tend to be very infrequent and the timetables might change still quite often according to the relations between Uzbekistan and Tajikistan.
-The train station is away from the city center area close to Khujand airport, about 15 km southeast from the city center.
+Khujand can also be reached by train via Uzbekistan from Samarkand and the rails continue all the way to Moscow.
+The trains tend to be very infrequent though.
+The train station is away from the city center area, close to Khujand airport, about 15 km southeast from the city center.
 Also the visa requirements of the train traveling might become quite bothersome as you might need to obtain different type visas for Uzbekistan and Kazakhstan depending on your nationality.

 Sights & destinations near Dushanbe